earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-03-how-to-access-and-use-shell-to-setup-a-working-directory.md

 ### Basic Bash Commands

-* ls: lists all files in the current directory in alphabetical order, arranged neatly into columns.
+* `ls`: This command `lists all files in the current directory in alphabetical order, arranged neatly into columns.

 ```bash